 The average cost of tuition at schools participating in our program is $4,953; the average BASIC Fund scholarship is $1,450.

-There are approximately 4,000 students in nearly 300 schools throughout the Bay Area receiving scholarships from The BASIC Fund.
+There are approximately 4,000 students in over 250 schools throughout the Bay Area receiving scholarships from The BASIC Fund.

-All administrative and operating costs constitute less than 9% of our budget and are covered by the directors' contributions.
+All administrative and operating costs constitute less than 11% of our budget and are all covered by the directors' contributions.